Here is your roadmap to feeling calm and confident in water:

 Then when you are vertical, your face is still in the water, just extend your legs down to the bottom of the pool and rotate your head out of the water (backward).

-After you have handled the above with ease, feel free to move on to the next post where I show you how to start your first motion in the H20 or just dive straight into some swim lessons posts.
+After you have handled the above with ease, feel free to move on to the next post where I show you how to start your first motion in H20 or just dive straight into some swim lessons posts.

 Comments (98)